 Early Life

-Donald John Trump was born in Queens, New York, on June 14, 1946.
-He attended the New York Military Academy and later graduated from the Wharton School of Finance and Commerce at the University of Pennsylvania with a bachelor's degree in economics in 1968.
-After graduating, he joined his father's real estate business, Elizabeth Trump & Son, and began his career in real estate development.
+Donald John Trump was born on June 14, 1946, in Queens, New York, to Fred and Mary Trump.
+He attended the New York Military Academy and later studied economics at Fordham University before transferring to the Wharton School of the University of Pennsylvania, where he earned a bachelor's degree in 1968.

 Rise to Success